skeller88/career-buddy/README.md

 Now browse to the app at `http://localhost:3000/#/`.

+### Run Tests

-## Updating Angular
+## Updating Dependencies

-Previously we recommended that you merge in changes to angular-seed into your own fork of the project.
-Now that the angular framework library code and tools are acquired through package managers (npm and bower) you can use these tools instead to update the dependencies.

-You can update the tool dependencies by running:
+To find the latest versions that match the version ranges specified in the `package.json` file, run:

 ```
 npm update
 ```

-This will find the latest versions that match the version ranges specified in the `package.json` file.
+To find the latest versions that match the version ranges specified in the `bower.json` file, including Angular, run:

-You can update the Angular dependencies by running:

 ```
 bower update
 ```

-This will find the latest versions that match the version ranges specified in the `bower.json` file.